Your Basket

 Can rosemary oil promote hair growth?

-Mediterranean cultures have used rosemary in hair rinses to promote hair growth for centuries, and science is beginning to catch up to the reasons why.
+Mediterranean cultures have used rosemary for hair rinses to promote hair growth for centuries, and science is beginning to catch up to the reasons why.
 Lots of research has been done in the last decade investigating the fascinating hair-regrowing abilities of rosemary essential oil.

 After a made the astounding discovery that rosemary oil was able to aid hair regrowth in alopecia patients, further studies investigated the of the oil, with the suggestion that rosemary is able to increase blood flow to the scalp significantly.
 This can help stimulate hair follicles and, in turn, produce faster hair growth over time.